dkssyddico/scss-practice/README.md

 websites from nomad coder lectures and websites which found by myself ! :)

+Try to clone awesome websites as far as I can.

+and add simple or complex(sometimes) JS code !

 You can see my result here 👉 [Click Me!](https://dkssyddico.github.io/scss-practice/)

 Photo Source : [Unsplash](https://source.unsplash.com/random)